HLS-976/holbertonschool-printf/README.md

 ## Description

-The role of the 'printf' function is to do formated printing, and the goal of this project is to make a custom 'printf' function in c which supports different format specifiers; for example, characters and integers.
+The role of the 'printf' function is to do formated printing, and the goal of this project is to make a custom 'printf' function in c which supports different format specifiers: single characters, strings of characters, decimal numbers and integers in base 10.

 ## Compilation